Dry extracts from Bulgarian Tribulus terrestris, Mucuna pruriens, Ginkgo biloba, Geranium sanguineum

 200 mg dry extract of Bulgarian Tribulus terrestris (60% furostanol saponins calculated as protodioscin); 50 mg dry extract of Mucuna pruriens (98% L-DOPA); 100 mg dry extract of Ginkgo biloba (ginkgo flavone glycosides not less than 24%); 100 mg dry extract from Geranium sanguineum (20% polyphenols calculated as catechin; and anthocyanins not less than 0.3% calculated as cyanidin chloride and malvidin chloride)

 To assist the body’s overall vitality: Take 1 capsule in the morning and 1 in the evening.

-To speed up the recovery process after systematic physical stress and diseases: Take 1 capsule 3 time a day.
+To speed up the recovery process after systematic physical stress: Take 1 capsule 3 time a day.

 Directions for use

 Take between the meals or as directed on the label.